NK-JittorCV/nk-remote/README.md

   title={Strip R-CNN: Large Strip Convolution for Remote Sensing Object Detection}, author={Yuan, Xinbin and Zheng, ZhaoHui and Li, Yuxuan and Liu, Xialei and Liu, Li and Li, Xiang and Hou, Qibin and Cheng, Ming-Ming}, journal={arXiv preprint arXiv:2501.03775}, year={2025}
 }

+@inproceedings{zhang2025rsar,
+  title={RSAR: Restricted State Angle Resolver and Rotated SAR Benchmark}, author={Zhang, Xin and Yang, Xue and Li, Yuxuan and Yang, Jian and Cheng, Ming-Ming and Li, Xiang}, booktitle={Proceedings of the Computer Vision and Pattern Recognition Conference}, year={2025}
+}